Facebook Ads Insights Tool

 Introduction

-Israel’s Facebook Ads CPMs sat well below the global benchmark throughout the period, but the more interesting story is the rhythm: a strong start into early 2025, a deep Q2 trough, and a steady late-year recovery.
-The market showed sharper month-to-month swings than the global trend, with February and June as clear outliers.
+Israel’s cost per thousand impressions (CPM) sits well below the global benchmark but moves with a recognizable seasonal drumbeat.
+Over the 12 months from June 2025 to May 2026, Israel’s CPM averaged about $8.76 versus a global median of roughly $20.68 — roughly 58% lower on average.
 This analysis is based on $3B worth of advertising data from our dataset, which provides strong directional benchmarks.
 This analysis explores ad performance trends for all industries in Israel compared to the global benchmark.

 The story in the data